rgueldenpfennig/nodeESP/README.md

 # nodeESP
-Related files to the ESP32 based nodeESP board
+Related files of the ESP32 based nodeESP board